FOLLOW US

 Book taxis through your hotel or by calling a known radio-dispatched taxi service.
 Travel in a group if possible.
 Using unregistered taxis significantly increases your risk of becoming a crime victim.

-Ride sharing services are available in larger cities.
-While they do provide the driver’s details, the services themselves are unregulated.
+While taxi service apps do exist and provide the driver’s details, the services themselves are unregulated in Ecuador.

-If you’re using a yellow registered taxi in Quito and Guayaquil, make sure it has:
+If you’re using a yellow registered taxi in Quito or Guayaquil, make sure it has:

 • a municipality registration number sticker on the windscreen and doors